cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 --- abstract

 Digital Twin technology has been seen as a rapid adoption technology in Industry 4.0.
-The application of Digital Twin technology in the networking field is meant to develop various rich network applications and realize efficient and cost effective data driven network management, and accelerate network innovation.
+The application of Digital Twin technology in the networking field is meant to develop various rich network applications, realize efficient and cost-effective data-driven network management, and accelerate network innovation.

-This document presents an overview of the concepts of Digital Twin Network, provides the basic definitions and a reference architecture, lists a set of application scenarios, and discusses the benefits and key challenges of such technology.
+This document presents an overview of the concepts of Digital Twin Network, provides the basic definitions and a reference architecture, lists a set of application scenarios, and discusses such technology's benefits and key challenges.

 --- middle

 # Introduction

-The fast growth of network scale and the increased demand placed on these networks require them to accommodate and adapt dynamically to customer needs, implying a significant challenge to network operators.
-Indeed, network operation and maintenance are becoming more complex due to higher complexity of the managed networks and the sophisticated services they are delivering.
-As such, providing innovations on network technologies, management and operation will be more and more challenging due to the high risk of interfering with existing services and the higher trial costs if no reliable emulation platforms are available.
+The fast growth of network scale and the increased demand on these networks require them to accommodate and adapt dynamically to customer needs, implying a significant challenge to network operators.
+Indeed, network operation and maintenance are becoming more complex due to the higher complexity of the managed networks and the sophisticated services they deliver.
+As such, providing innovations on network technologies, management, and operation will be more and more challenging due to the high risk of interfering with existing services and the higher trial costs if no reliable emulation platforms are available.

 A Digital Twin is the real-time representation of a physical entity in the digital world.
 It has the characteristics of virtual-reality interrelation and real-time interaction, iterative operation and process optimization, full life-cycle and comprehensive data-driven network infrastructure.
-Currently, digital twin has been widely acknowledged in academic publications and adopted in Industry 4.0.
-See more in {{concept}}.
+Digital twin has been widely acknowledged in academic publications and adopted in Industry 4.0.
+See more details in {{concept}}.

 A digital twin for networks can be built by applying Digital Twin technologies to networks and creating a virtual image of real network facilities (called herein, emulation).
 Basically, the digital twin for networks is an expansion platform of network emulation and can be seen as a tool for scenario planning, impact analysis, and change management.
-The main difference compared to conventional network simulation is the interactive virtual-real mapping and data driven approach to build closed-loop network automation.
-By integrating network digital twin into the network management, it allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes might be implemented in the real network (i.e., subject to adequate validation and control checks).
-Digital twin for networks also play a crucial role in root cause analysis, providing a sandbox for assessing hypotheses and validating the outcomes of data-driven insights without impacting end users, when adequate isolation guards are in place.
-Therefore, digital twin for networks is more than an simulation platform or network simulator.
+Compared to conventional network simulation, the main difference is the interactive virtual-real mapping and data-driven approach to build closed-loop network automation.
+Integrating network digital twin into the network management allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes might be implemented in the real network (i.e., subject to adequate validation and control checks).
+Digital twin for networks provide crucial data for network failure root cause analysis, and a sandbox for assessing hypotheses and validating the outcomes of data-driven insights without impacting end-users.

-Through the real-time data interaction between the real network and its twin network(s), the network digital twin platform might help the network designers to achieve more simplification, automatic, resilient, and full life-cycle operation and maintenance.
-More specifically, the network digital twin can, thus, be used to develop various rich network applications and assess specific behaviors (including network transformation) before actual implementation in the real network, tweak the network for better optimized behavior, run 'what-if' scenarios that cannot be tested and evaluated easily in the real network.
-In addition, service impact analysis tasks can also be facilitated.
+Through the real-time data interaction between the real network and its twin network(s), the Network Digital Twin (NDT) platform will provide the data for NDT-based applications and network designers to achieve greater simplification, automation, resilience testing (“what if scenarios”), and full life-cycle operation and infrastructure maintenance.

 # Terminology

-## Acronyms & Abbreviations
+## Acronyms and Abbreviations

 IBN:  Intent-Based Networking